PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 13:55:19
+Last updated: 2024-04-05 13:55:54
-Random Quote: All religion is a foolish answer to a foolish question. - Thomas Shelby
+Random Quote: The Lord of Light cherishes the innocent.
+There is no sacrifice more precious.
+From his king's blood and his untainted fire, a dragon shall be born.  -  Melisandre